grombor/grombor/README.md

 ## Hi, I am Kamil 👋
-### I’m currently working as Marketing Manager and Tester on CRM web-app targeted to car workshops.
-I am learning software testing at the moment.
+### In a Clanhouse I am engagement as Marketing Manager and Tester on a CRM project for workshops.
+I am coding enthusiast and I am learning React & software testing at the moment.
+In the future I pretend to be an Automation Tester of Front-end dev.

 **🤔 I work as Marketing Specialist.
 My job is to inspire, inform, and acquire customers.
-In the future I pretend to be an Automation Tester. **
+Mainly I create blogs, graphics, illustrations and movies.**

 <!--
 **grombor/grombor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.